Glamorama | acrylic & oil on wood panel | 15.5" x 11.5"

 A few years back, the great Tim O'Brien won the Hamilton King Award--considered the industry's most prestigious, and one that honors both an individual piece and a life's work.
 He wrote eloquently about the surprise he felt in having his name announced at the Editorial & Book opening--the first time the Society of Illustrators had made that announcement at the exhibit (in the past, it was always announced at the President's Dinner in June).
 It was fun to read his thoughts on how he approaches expectations in his career, preparing himself for disappointment so that happy surprises remain just that: Happy.
 Those thoughts rang true to me when I read them, as I tend to do the same in my own life.
 "It'll never happen, so just keep pushing forward."
 I must have some Irish in me.

 I hadn't planned on making this year's Editorial & Book opening myself, as I was honored to receive a medal this year in the Uncommissioned category and as a result used up my allotted NYC travel budget in January.
 We're also in the midst of having some minor construction done in the room above my studio, so I felt like I needed to stick close to home and keep an eye on things.
-In fact, I was painting with the headphones on to drown out the noise of hammers last week when Janice tapped me on the shoulder and said I'd just missed a call from Anelle Miller and Kate Feirtag at the Society of Illustrators.
+In fact, I was painting with the headphones on to drown out the noise of hammers last week when Anelle Miller and Kate Feirtag at the Society of Illustrators called, but they left a message.
 In character, I assumed my work for the Editorial Show hadn't arrived or was damaged by shippers in transit, so I quickly gave them a ring.
 When I got them on the phone, they gave me the surprise of a career: I'd been awarded the 2011 Hamilton King Award.
 It was a call I never thought I'd receive, but one I couldn't be prouder to have gotten.